azl397985856/To-Be-Productive/README.md

 - `cmd + m` minimize the active window
 - `cmd + ,` open setting
 - show/hide of all apps (Thor)
+- swipe left or right with three fingers
+> you should configure desktops  first,  3 to 4 desktops is fine.For example one for chat, one for coding, one for browser.

 ![](https://tva1.sinaimg.cn/large/006tNbRwly1g9rgkxe6b9j30a00edt99.jpg)